W1W1-M/WP-tarteaucitron/README.md

 Download the latest WPtarteaucitron.zip from [releases](https://git.manche.io/si/web/wptarteaucitron/-/releases) and install it via WordPress plugin admin menu.

 ## Usage
 Upon activation this plugin will create a *tarteaucitron-script.js* file with default tarteaucitron parameters.
 The privacy URL is configurable via the WPtarteaucitron item in tools menu.
+Follow [tarteaucitron installation guide](https://tarteaucitron.io/en/install/) accordingly to add required services.

 ## Support
 Open an issue on our GitLab for technical issues.